ros-industrial/industrial_training/gh_pages/_source/setup/PC-Setup---ROS.md

 ## Virtual Machine Configuration (**Recommended**)

-A virtual machine is currently in the works for Humble.
-For now, we ask you use the direct Linux PC Configuration.

 The VM method is the most convenient method of utilizing the training materials:

  1. [Download virtual box](https://www.virtualbox.org/wiki/Downloads)